ABOUT THE COLLEGE

 In December 1948, with the transfer of the main campus of the University of the Philippines to Diliman, Quezon City, the College was assigned first an army hut, and later, a three-storey building named Malcolm Hall after the founder and first permanent dean.

 Dean Espiritu retired in 1953 and was succeeded by Dean Vicente G. Sinco.
 Dean Sinco was appointed President of the University in 1958 and Judge Vicente Abad Santos, a former member of the law faculty, became dean.
 Dean Abad Santos held the deanship until 1969.
 Prof. Perfecto V. Fernandez was appointed Officer-in-Charge of the College about a year until Dr. Irene R. Cortes was appointed in 1970.
 Thus, she became the first woman to hold the position.
 In April 1978, Dr. Froilan M. Bacungan, then the Director of the Law Center, succeeded to the deanship.
 In October 1983, Prof. Bartolome S. Carale was appointed Dean of the College and served until April 1989.
 The College of Law and the Law Complex subsequently underwent a process of reorganization, and a new dean was not appointed until after its completion.
 Dr. Pacifico A. Agabin was appointed dean in October 1989 and served until October 1995 when Prof. Merlin M. Magallona became the tenth dean of the College.
 In August 1999, Dr. Raul C. Pangalangan was appointed dean of the College until his second term ended in September 2005.
 Prof. Salvador T. Carlota was the twelfth Dean of the College from October 2005 to April 2008.
 Prof. Marvic M.V.F.
 Leonen served as Dean from 2008 to 2011.
-Prof. Danilo Concepcion is at present the Dean of the College.
-Dean Concepcion also currently serves as the President of the University, having been elected in February 2017.
+Prof. Danilo Concepcion was elected Dean of the College in June 2011, and was elected President of the University in February 2017.
+Fides Cordero-Tan was elected Dean on February 2018.

 A century after it was founded, the College of Law can point to its alumni in the highest positions of the government.
 Four held the post in each ones turn, of President: Jose P. Laurel Sr., Manuel A. Roxas, Elpidio R. Quirino, and Ferdinand E. Marcos.
 Thirteen served as Chief Justices of the Supreme Court; Ricardo M. Paras, Jose Y. Yulo, Cesar C. Bengzon, Querube C. Makalintal, Fred Ruiz Castro, Enrique M. Fernando, Felix V. Makasiar, Ramon C. Aquino, Pedro L. Yap, Marcelo B. Fernan, Hilario G. Davide, Jr. , Reynato S. Puno and the incumbent, Ma.
 Lourdes Aranal-Sereno .
 A sizeable percentage of the former and incumbent senators and members of the House of Representatives are also graduates of the College.
 Two College of Law alumni became Presidents of the University of the Philippines: Vicente G. Sinco and Edgardo J. Angara.
 Many more of its graduates are prominent law practitioners, high officials in government service, political leaders, as well as pioneers in private enterprises.